 There is no English word for Bobotie, it's just Bobotie.
 It's often pronounced 'Babootie', but the correct pronunciation is 'Bah-bwuh-tee'.
 The accent is on the second syllable, 'bwuh'.

 Ask any South African and they will tell you what a great sandwich filling leftover Bobotie makes.
-It's also great in 'vetkoek', a traditional deep-fried bread.
+It's also great in 'vetkoek', a traditional deep-fried type bread.
+You can also enjoy it as a savoury filling for pancakes.

 No, this version is mild and should be suitable for children or anyone that would usually turn their noses up at anything too ‘hot’.
 Feel free to add a touch more curry if you like a bit of 'pow!'

-Nope, this is an easy recipe and you don’t need any special knowledge or skills to pull off a good Bobotie.
+Nope, this is an easy recipe and you don’t need any special knowledge or skills to pull off a delicious Bobotie.

 No, beef mince is one of the cheaper meats to buy and this makes up the bulk of the recipe.
 You can use lamb mince, which is more expensive, but I have found that most people find the taste a little overbearing, so I would recommend just sticking to good old beef mince.